ki225/free-ran-ue.github.io/doc/doc-develop-note/index.md

 > [!Important]
 > Beleive myself that I can do everything.

+## 20250819

+After a long long time, I've finished the manual dynamic NR-DC control in free-ran-ue.
+Now, user can use the console to switch DC status.

 ## 20250807

 I fixed the bug about configuring QoS flow from YAML file.
 It should be extract via NAS message.